iterative/dvc.org/public/static/docs/api-reference/get_url.md

   system path.
 Both HTTP and SSH protocols are supported for online Git repos (e.g. `[user@]server:project.git`).

-  The current project is used by default (the current working directory tree is walked up to find it) if a `repo` argument is not given.
+  The current project is used by default if a `repo` argument is not given (the current working directory tree is walked up to find it).

   A `dvc.api.UrlNotDvcRepoError` is raised if `repo` is not a valid DVC project.